cohure/CHR-website-homepage/content/about/board.md

 }
 </style>

-The board of the Computational Humanities Research community consists of the following members:
+The board of the Computational Humanities Research community consists of:
     <div class="grid">
       <!-- profile 1 -->
       <div class="profile-card">